lindsay e hansen

 June 2021 - present

 Use data science to create state-space models that describe somatic fish growth.
-Collect fish field data via hoop netting and nighttime boat electrofishing, administering PIT tags and VIE tags, and collecting weight, length, and sex measurements of fish caught on the Colorado River in the Grand Canyon.
+Led crews of 18 people in collecting fish field data via hoop netting and nighttime boat electrofishing, administering PIT tags and VIE tags, and collecting weight, length, and sex measurements of fish caught on the Colorado River in the Grand Canyon.
 Communicate findings with stakeholders, colleagues, and the public on the state of native fish in the Grand Canyon.

 Graduate Teaching Assistant in Environmental Science and Policy, Flagstaff, AZ